 - An External location (AWS S3 bucket or Microsoft Azure container)

 The COPY command accepts several options for loading data from a stage.
 This will enable you to bring only a fraction of data that is staged into Snowflake.
 Here are some options:

 - Use prefix to load data from Amazon S3 bucket

 - Load data from specific files by using pattern matching

 For details on the implementation of each of these, refer to Snowflake documentation.

-Hevo Cloud Data Integration Platform – A Simpler and Secure Way
+Hevo, No-Code Data Pipeline – A Simpler and Secure Solution for Snowflake ETL

-If you want to load any data easily into Snowflake without any hassle, you can try out Hevo, official Snowflake ETL Partner.
-Hevo automates the flow of data from various sources to perform Snowflake ETL in real time and at zero data loss.
+If you want to load any data easily into Snowflake without any hassle, you can check out the list of tools we have compiled here or you can try out Hevo, official Snowflake ETL Partner.
+Hevo automates the flow of data from various sources to perform Snowflake ETL in real-time and at zero data loss.
 In addition to transferring data, you can also build aggregates and joins and data models on Snowflake to create materialized views that enable faster query processing.
 Hevo integrates with a variety of data sources ranging from SQL, NoSQL, SaaS, File Storage Base, Webhooks, etc., with the click of a button.